jeffreykegler/Marpa--R2/cpan/notes/de.md

    discard default => event => ::name=off
 ```

-This says that all ':discard' statement with no explicit event name
+This says that all `:discard` statement with no explicit event name
 the event based on the name of the discarded symbol, and initialize it
 to inactive.